konsumer/lambda-cms/README.md

 }
 ```

 Instead of importing ours, you can use any of them as an example to make your own.
-YOu can add any other config, and it will passed to your transport and theme-components.
+You can add any other config, and it will passed to your transport and theme-components.

 There are 2 pages that should match the config, that you need to make in your app: